rasachdev/data146/project5part1.md

 X = pns.drop(["wealthC", "wealthI"], axis=1)
 y = pns.wealthI
 ```
 I performed a linear regression and computed the mean squared error, MSE.
 For the MSE, I got 1750276834.9304798.
 Then I standardized the features and again computed the MSE.
 With that step, I got the same MSE of 1750287416.4378211.
-These are such large numbers which was a bit weird to get and do not know exactly what went wrong or what was going on.
+These are such large numbers which was a bit weird to get.
 When comparing the coefficients of the two models, the standardized coefficients is different from and a lot bigger than the non-standardized set proving to have a bigger impact on the target values.

 For my linear regression, I got a training score of 0.82584 and testing score of 0.82502.
 I also got a mean MSE training score of 1750165639.78992 and a mean MSE testing score of 1754642088.30058.
 After standardizing the data, I got a training score of 0.82582 and testing score of 0.82501.
 Copared to the non-standardized set, these are slightly lower yet again very insignificant different.